adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ```

-- isset() is basically a function, Which checks whether a variable is empty or not.
+- isset() is basically a function, Which checks whether a variable is set/no-empty or is not NULL..
 Also check whether the variable is set/declared, If the varible is not empty it return True otherwise false.

-- `$_GET` is a PHP super global variable which is used to access GET based Parameters from anywhere in the PHP script, As example if you visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.
+- `$_GET` is a PHP super global array which is used to access GET based Parameters from anywhere in the PHP script, As example if you visiting a URL `https://snapsec.co?book.php?id=1` , The GET based `id` parameter in the URL can be accessed by the book.php by using the following code `$_GET['id']`.

 - Then the code is creating an connection with a Mysql Server Running on `localhost` with the username `root` and selects `e-commerce` as a database.